-Jeff Cabili is the former director of business development at the Stanford Graduate School of Business, where he held this role for ten years.
-Before that, he spent more than twenty-five years in senior management positions for global companies including HP, Memorex/Unisys, and Vicinity.
-As a total quality management (TQM) consultant, he conducted seminars and workshops for more than 5,100 senior executives and has delivered workshops in several languages across the United States, Europe, and South America.
+Jeff Cabili was the director of business development at the Stanford Graduate School of Business for 10 years.
+Before that, he spent more than 25 years in senior management positions for global companies including HP, Memorex/Unisys, and Vicinity.
+As a total quality management (TQM) consultant, he conducted seminars and workshops for more than 5,100 senior executives and has delivered workshops in several languages across the United States, Europe, and Latin America.
 He received an MBA from Wharton and an MS from the National Polytechnic Institute of Grenoble, France.

 Founder and Principal, How2Captivate